Tour group boarding a Papillon helicopter for a Grand Canyon day trip from Las Vegas

 Red Rock Canyon

 Just a short drive west of Las Vegas, Red Rock Canyon will wow you with colorful desert views and a wilderness vibe.
 The Canyon National Conservation Area is famous for rock climbing, hiking, and some of the most magnificent rock formations in the entire desert Southwest.
-All of this is less than 20 miles from the Las Vegas Strip!

 Spring Mountain Ranch State Park is another treasure in the Conservation Area.
 Part working ranch, part former luxury retreat, it contains a 1860s blacksmith shop and other historic buildings in a remarkable setting.